coast-framework/coast/docs/authentication.md

 Coast does not have authentication built in.
 It's up to you to determine how you want to authenticate people.

-Typically though for clojure database-backed web applications, there are a few options:
+Typically for clojure database-backed web applications, there are a few options:

 - Sessions
 - JWT Tokens (this guide does not cover this)